 - Recommended cleaning products and accessories to maintain floors and reduce scratches.

-For more info, check out my Ebook – Top 6 Hardwood Refinishing FAQ’s.
+For more info, check out my Ebook – Discover the 6 Secrets of Refinishing hardwood floors.

 Complementary products that will prolong the life of your hardwood floors

-How long does it take polyurethane to dry?
+How long does it take polyurethane to dry and cure?